 Kiel was grim.
 Wartime damage had been made good, but the result—as so often in postwar West Germany—was a charmless urban space shorn of history or variety.
 The hostel was unwelcoming: expelled onto the streets directly after breakfast, I was not readmitted until dusk.
 My money was stolen by a fellow resident; nocturnal visits to the dock, awaiting the incoming tide and its attendant ships, were fueled by sausage sandwiches—courtesy of a sympathetic stall-keeper.
 At last, the Hechalutz loomed through the Baltic mist.
 For an indulgent moment, shoulders hunched against the wind, I saw myself as Gabin in a Marcel Carné film: Le Quai des Brumes, perhaps.

 The captain greeted me suspiciously.
 I was on his manifest, but he had no idea what to make of this eighteen-year-old wayfarer.
 “What can you do?” he asked.
-“Well,” I responded, “I speak French, German, and some Hebrew”—as though applying for a temping job in a …
+“Well,” I responded, “I speak French, German, and some Hebrew”—as though applying for a temping job in a translation agency.
+“Me too; az ma (so what)?” came the …

 Please choose from one of the options below to access this article: